ray5fjdeci/ray5fjdeci.github.com/_posts/2017-07-18-vc-ico-idea.md

 ### Found an Idea

 Simple.
 Build a VC firm, based on the blockchain.
+Not complicated technically, but also solves an apparently existing problem (only available to ultra-high net worth individuals and institutions).
+Admittedly, I didn't think too much about this &mdash; I just wanted to get the experiment started.

+I could've gone with something more exotic (and that actually benefits from the distributed nature of the blockchain), but it's unlikely I would'be been able to make much progress in just 10 days on anything more than the simplest concept.

 For the name, I had a number of choices of available domain names: